Lightstreamer/Lightstreamer-example-StockList-client-gwt/README.md

 Obviously, you also need to have the Lightstreamer 5.0 Colosseo server or newer installed somewhere.
 If you don't have it, go download it here: [http://www.lightstreamer.com/download](http://www.lightstreamer.com/download) and follow the instructions in the package to install it.

-The next step is to complete your installation of the demo with a valid version of the Lightstreamer JavaScript Client API library.
+The next step is to complete your installation of the demo with a valid version of the Lightstreamer Web Client SDK API library.
 You can build the lib from the provided generator and copy the file into this folder with the `lightstreamer.js` name;
 see the build instructions on the [GitHub page](https://github.com/Lightstreamer/Lightstreamer-lib-client-javascript#building).
 Please be sure to include all the classes available.